-- All write-offs for amounts greater than $25 are reviewed by the vendor department and the University Receivables Collections Manager before being written off.
+- All write-offs for amounts greater than $25 and less than the amount of undergraduate resident tuition for the current year are reviewed by the vendor department and the University Receivables Collections Manager before being written off.

-- Write-offs for amounts of $25 to $10,000 are routed to the Executive Director of Business Services/Controller for final approval after review by the vendor department and the University Receivables Collections Manager.
+- Write-offs for amounts greater than the amount of undergraduate resident tuition up to $10,000 are routed to the Executive Director of Business Services/Controller for final approval after review by the vendor department and the University Receivables Collections Manager.

 - Write-offs for amounts greater than $10,000 are routed to the Attorney General's Office for review after approval by the vendor department, the University Receivables Collections Manager, and the Executive Director of Business Services/Controller.